A Lesson to Learn: Alset EHome International Inc. (AEI)

-Alset EHome International Inc. (NASDAQ:AEI) went up by 6.03% from its latest closing price compared to the recent 1-year high of $29.49.
-The company’s stock price has collected -9.92% of loss in the last five trading sessions.
+Alset EHome International Inc. (NASDAQ:AEI) went up by 15.23% from its latest closing price compared to the recent 1-year high of $29.49.
+The company’s stock price has collected 4.80% of gains in the last five trading sessions.
 Press Release reported on 06/21/21 that Alset EHome International Inc. will Deliver First 20 EHomes with Tesla PV Solar Panels, Powerwalls and EV Chargers in Houston Area

 >> 7 Top Picks for the Post-Pandemic Economy <<